ucsd-cse29/fa24/src/week3/index.md

 To retrieve a local copy of our git repository, we use the `git clone` command. `clone` takes a link from github (usually beginning with `https://github.com` or `git@github.com`).

+**Task:** This time, use the `SSH` clone URL to clone your forked repository to your `ieng6` account into another new directory.
+Fix the bug that you fixed earlier in the `average.c` file again and then proceed!

 After we are done making changes to our local branch it's now time to push our changes to our remote branch (in this case github)
 - `git status`